symbol/symbol-docs/source/guides/transaction/sending-an-encrypted-message.rst

 Background
 **********

-Alice wants to timestamp a message on the blockchain.
-However, Alice knows that sending a transfer transaction to the public network will make the content of the message publicly available.
+Imagine that Alice wants to timestamp a sensitive message to send to an account representing her academic certificate.

-We decide to use cryptography to make the message only readable by Alice and the recipient address of the transaction, in this case, an account that represents an academic certificate.
+Alice knows that sending a transfer transaction with a plain message through the public network will make the content of the message publicly available.

-NEM uses Bouncy Castle's AES block cipher implementation in `CBC mode <https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CBC>`_ to encrypt and decrypt messages.
+Thus, Alice sends an encrypted message that is only readable by herself and those with access to the academic certificate.

 ************************
 Let’s get into some code
 ************************

-1. Create an account for Alice, and another for the certificate  using ``nem2-cli``:
+1. Create an account for Alice, and another for the certificate  using ``nem2-cli``.

 .. code-block:: bash